mahsankhaan/cloud-pak-for-applications/README.md

   ![Screen capture of updated micro-user folder](images/ss.png)

-   Once you finish testing and creating the User microservice, it's time to individually upload both microserves to the central GitHub repository, which will be explained in [Step 3](#step-3-initialize-tekton-and-integrate-with-the-central-github-repository).
+   Once you finish testing and creating the User microservice, individually upload both microserves to the central GitHub repository.

 *Note:* If you have any difficulty executing this step to create both microservices, please check out the following sample repositories that were created using Codewind: